 - Leftovers from whichever recipe I was testing that weekend

 - Soups (I like making big batches using the veggies I have on hand and freeze them for quick lunches)

 - Sandwiches made with hummus, avocado, cheese, mustard and tomatoes

 - Snack-style lunches: hummus, veggies, crackers, fruits and a nutritious dessert (mostly energy bites)

 - Quinoa salads (I make a big batch on the weekend for easy lunches all week)

 - This chickpea salad sandwich

 With that, I usually have a couple of snacks.
-It could be fresh fruits, vegetables (cucumbers, peppers, carrots, cherry tomatoes), dried fruits with nuts or seeds, homemade granola bars or a healthy treat.
+It could be fresh fruits, vegetables (cucumbers, peppers, carrots, cherry tomatoes), dried fruits with nuts or seeds, homemade granola bars or a nutritious dessert.
 It all depends on which recipe I’m testing that week.

-If you’re looking for healthy lunch box ideas, here are some of my favorites from the blog:
+If you’re looking for healthy lunchbox recipes, here are some of my favorites:

 - Quick Lunch Box Southwestern Quinoa Salad